slackapi/node-slack-sdk/packages/webhook/README.md

 # Slack Incoming Webhooks

-The `@slack/webhook` package contains a helper for making requests to Slack's [Incoming Webhooks](https://api.slack.com/incoming-webhooks).
+The `@slack/webhook` package contains a helper for making requests to Slack's [Incoming Webhooks](https://api.slack.com/messaging/webhooks).
 Use it in your app to send a notification to a channel.

+## Requirements
+This package supports Node v18 and higher.
+It's highly recommended to use [the latest LTS version of node](https://github.com/nodejs/Release#release-schedule), and the documentation is written using syntax and features from that version.

 ## Installation